Pin Point to Dublin

 Before applying, please ensure you meet the following eligibility criteria

-- Have a current EU passport with at least 6 months validity after programme return date (let us know if you don’t as support may be available)
+- Have a current passport with at least 6 months validity after programme return date (let us know if you don’t as support may be available)

 - Must be currently residing within the UK and have a UK postal address and bank account